 OpKey Hub is used to execute any Queued Sessions in OpKey.
-You need to install it as an standalone setup corresponding to the OpKey version that you are using.
+You need to install it as a standalone setup corresponding to the OpKey version that you are using.

 Launch the OpKey Hub.
-OpKey Hub window will get opened as follows:
+OpKey Hub window opens as follows:

-Select SaaS Mode.
+Select Web Mode.
 Fill all required valid credentials and click on Connect.

 - For Grid Execution on Local machine, check Allowed Execution For Local checkbox is checked.